 Who takes care of the dog if I go out of town?

 We will arrange for another volunteer to watch the puppy for you while you are away.
-Because it is important for the puppy to get used to many different situations we may have Puppy Raisers switch puppies for a week or two to get them accustomed to different environments and experiences.
+Because it is important for the puppy to get used to many different situations we may have Puppy Raisers switch puppies for a week or two to get them accustomed to different environments, different people, and experiences.

 Will I get to meet the individual who receives the dog I train?

 Yes, as a puppy raiser you will have the opportunity to meet the Veteran or Wounded Warrior who receives the dog you trained.
-Applicants for service dogs complete one to two weeks of team training with their potential service dog followed by a graduation ceremony (held once a year).
-You will participate in the graduation and hand the dog off to its new partner.
+Applicants for service dogs complete two weeks of team training with their potential service dog followed by a graduation ceremony.
+You will be recognized at the graduation as the puppy raiser of the dog.